google/fuzzbench/docs/advanced-topics/setting_up_a_google_cloud_project.md

 Use `$POSTGRES_PASSWORD` when prompted.

-* Initialize the postgres database:
+* Initialize the postgres database by running this command from the root of
+FuzzBench:

 ```bash
 PYTHONPATH=. alembic upgrade head